dls03/DeepLPI/README.md

 ### Data:
-- dataset
+- Sampled input data are placed under Dataset folder
-  - The merged sequence data of lncRNAs and protein isoforms
+  - The merged sequence data of lncRNAs and protein isoforms generated using lncRNA_mRNA_.py
-  - The merged structural data of lncRNAs and protein isoforms
+  - The merged structural data of lncRNAs and protein isoforms generated using lncRNA_mRNA_.py
-- lncRNA_expression_data.txt
-  - A mini example of lncRNA expression data
+  - lncRNA_expression_data.txt: a mini example of lncRNA expression data
-- isoform_expression_data.txt
-  - A mini example of isoform expression data
+  - isoform_expression_data.txt: a mini example of isoform expression data
 - The full datasets used in the paper can be found [here](https://drive.google.com/drive/folders/1qWZq4pKoPJj6u_pbNgKAm_zodxpPxD9S?usp=sharing).